 - Use the questions above and work backwards by identifying the business results desired, the behavior changes that would be needed to make that happen, and the learning objectives and plan that would accomplish that (this is known as the Kirkpatrick model).

-- Seek to use data to measure return on investment (Phillips ROI Methodology).
+- Seek to use data to measure ROI (Phillips ROI Methodology).

 - Choose to continually monitor and fine-tune the program (the CIPP or Stufflebeam model is good for this)

 You can also ask employees to assess their own knowledge and skills to identify what trainings might be most worthwhile.
 Here is an example of a checklist template you can create in Venngage, our simple design tool for business.
 You can also use materials like this to document changes over time.

 To make the case for the importance of training and development clearly, you will likely need to communicate with a variety of stakeholders, including teammates, managers, learners, and even customers.
 In addition to sharing the relevant data, you may also choose to share things like case studies and testimonials.